Table of Contents_

-While the lens may seem compact to long-term photographers, those without much experience may have to get used to the weight – and the shallow depth of field, which tends to be great for capturing faces or interviews, but requires careful placement and angling.
+While the lens may seem compact to long-term photographers, those without much experience may have to get used to the weight – and the shallow depth of field, which tends to be great for capturing faces or interviews but requires careful placement and angling.

-T5i Lens For Video
+Award: Best Canon Rebel T5i Lens For Video

-Why We Like It: If you are looking for a lens that performs excellently on longer distances, consider investing in this durable 135mm.
+WHY WE LIKE IT: If you are looking for a lens that performs excellently on longer distances, consider investing in this durable 135mm.

 Yes, it’s large and expensive, but it’s also quite lightweight for its class and known for producing remarkable shots with rich color.
-The downside, as you might expect, is that it’s not easy to use up close, and so best saved for capturing video of events or nature at a distance, which might not be everyone’s desire.
+The downside, as you might expect, is that it’s not easy to use up close, so it’s best saved for capturing video of events or nature at a distance, which might not be everyone’s desire.

-Why We Like It: This wide-angle zoom lens is excellent at filming landscapes and buildings, making it a valuable tool if you run a travel blog, like to film architecture, or have similar intentions in mind.
+WHY WE LIKE IT: This wide-angle zoom lens is excellent at filming landscapes and buildings, making it a valuable tool if you run a travel blog, like to film architecture, or have similar intentions in mind.

 It also has a stepping motor for video, which means you can make quick, quiet adjustments that won’t interfere with your audio.
 However, like many ultrawide lenses, it does become sensitive to flaring and you may notice some slight “fisheye” distortion in some shots, so experience and proper framing are very important.

-Best Lens For
+Award: Best Lens For Canon 7D Video

-Why We Like It: While this lens takes some heavy investment, if you are serious about your video and photography work and want an excellent lens for nature and landscape capture, it’s hard to find a better option.
+WHY WE LIKE IT: While this lens takes some heavy investment if you are serious about your video and photography work and want an excellent lens for nature and landscape capture, it’s hard to find a better option.

-However, it is a fairly niche lens designed specifically for durable wide angle work, so it certainly isn’t for everyone.
+However, it is a fairly niche lens designed specifically for durable wide-angle work, so it certainly isn’t for everyone.

-Canon 5D Mark IV
+Award: Best Lens For Canon 5D Mark IV

 However, it is fully plastic, so you do have to treat the lens with a bit of extra care.

 First, it’s important to understand that some cameras you buy come with only the body – you have to buy the lenses separately.
 This will include the leading digital cameras under $200, the top vlogging cameras under $300, and the greatest digital cameras for video.

 Additionally, you have to make sure that any new lenses you get are compatible with your camera – not all are, and it’s not as easy as saying, “Well, I have a Canon camera, so Canon lenses will work with it.”
 You might also want to look at if an EF mount is compatible with your camera/lenses for a more stabilized final product.

 On our Amazon pages, you will notice that one of the first bullet points for each lens is a link to a website that will tell you what camera models are compatible.
 Please visit this link when shopping for a lens and make sure you are getting lenses that work with the camera you plan to buy.